Data browser¶

 In AP, data pipelines automates the ingestion of data from multiple sources into the central data store.
 These pipelines are configured to handle diverse data formats and sources, such as applications, databases and data files, ensuring that the data is up-to-date and readily accessible.
 Once the data is in the platform, users can create queries which span all data sources and datasets, allowing for integrated data exploration and analytics.

-The main query language of the bata browser is SQL, or Structured Query Language.
+The main query language of the data browser is SQL, or Structured Query Language.
 SQL is a standardized language for managing and manipulating databases and data warehouses.
 SQL provides a powerful means to execute queries on data in a declarative style.
 It allows users to specify exactly what data they need from a database without requiring detailed knowledge of how the database is structured or stored.
 Typical operations are selecting specific data, aggregating data across dimensions, filtering data on particular values and joining tables together.
 SQL is widely known and used among data professionals, making it a common language for data exploration and analysis.

 Schema navigator¶